SC Cambuur: Supporters

-Cambuur has a group of ultras, known as the M.I.-Side, who stand on the north and south stands at the Cambuur Stadion.
-The name derives from the street names in which the stands are built: M stands for Marathonstraat and I for Insulindestraat.
-Most of the hardcore fans of Cambuur are sitting close to the stand of the away fans on the northern side of the stadium.
+Cambuur has a group of ultras, known as the M.I.-Side, who stand on the north stand at the Kooi Stadion, but used to stand at both the north and south stands at the Cambuur Stadion.
+The name derives from the street names in which the stands of the Cambuur stadion were built: M stands for Marathonstraat and I for Insulindestraat.
 They are among the most notorious in the Netherlands.
 In the 2009–10 season, the average attendance was 8,600 fans per game, and more than 6,500 season tickets were sold.
 That was a new record for Cambuur, as these numbers were achieved while the club was in the second division but even higher than when it played in the Eredivisie.
 In the 2009–10 season, the club sold out six regular season matches with 10,000 fans per game, another milestone for the Leeuwarden-based club.
 Never before in the second division it had sold out that many regular season matches.